Ahsanejam/Backent-Development/README.md

 Then I learn abour Limit clause ,General Order, Update table, Delete Table, Alter Table, Truncate Table, and then I do lot of practice questions ..

-And then we start to learn abour how to use sql data in node js.....
+And then we start to learn abour how to use sql data in node js..